MichealIbrahim/GraduationProject/README.md

 -a maginitic relay on the high voltage line controlled by the microcontroller

--the microcontroller board isolated by optocouplers with the high voltage board
+-the microcontroller board isolated from the high voltage board with optocouplers